| Born behind the Iron

 faced outwards, was he able to watch in wonder as stars Eddie Shack

 and Harry Howell streaked across the ice.
+Bill taught himself to

 skate in much the same way he learned to dress, by trial and error.